linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 ```

 Service Accounts are also popularly used with Kubernetes RBAC to grant access to
 Kubernetes API Services to pods.
-This is done by attaching a ClusterRole (with
+This is done by attaching a `ClusterRole` (with
 necessary permissions) to a ServiceAccount (by creating a `ServiceAccount` object)
-using a `ClusterRoleBinding`. and then specifying the same Service Account in the
+using a `ClusterRoleBinding`.
+Then we can specify the same Service Account in the
 `serviceAccountName` of your workload.
 This would override the default service
 account that is present per namespace.
 The default service account token
 has no permissions to view, list or modify any resources in the cluster.